Sean ‘Diddy’ Combs steps down as chairman of Revolt amid sexual assault lawsuits

 “Sean Combs has stepped down from his position as Chairman of Revolt,” the statement began.
 “While Mr. Combs has previously had no operational or day-to-day role in the business, the decision helps to ensure that Revolt remains steadfastly focused on our mission to create meaningful content for the culture and amplify the voices of all Black people throughout this country and the African diaspora.”

-The move comes as three women have recently sued Combs for sexual assault.
+The move comes after three woman sued Combs for alleged sexual assault.

 Just weeks ago, Combs was accused of raping and abusing R&B singer Cassie for nearly a decade.
 She filed a lawsuit against the Bad Boy Records founder and the two parties settled a day later.